 An intraoral camera is a small video camera that takes an image of the outside of the gum or tooth.
 The intraoral camera resembles an oversized pen.
 While simultaneously viewing a monitor, the dentist inserts the camera into a patient's mouth and gently shifts it about so that images can be taken from a variety of angles.

 Other Things You Should Know

-Lifetime Dentistry at Short Pump in Richmond, Virginia, has a dedicated team to answer any questions or concerns you may have.
+Lifetime Dentistry at Short Pump in Henrico, Virginia, has a dedicated team to answer any questions or concerns you may have.
 To schedule an appointment, please feel free to call us today at 804-360-8890.
 We hope to hear from you soon!